 From Nocera Inferiore, Italy, we have rapper Coez.
 Starting with producing mixtapes, this artist went on to become part of a group called Brokenspeakers with other members Lucci and Bruno Cannavicci.

 In 2009, Coez collaborated with other singers and released a solo album called Figlio di nessuno.
 It did not chart, but with it, he started to gain some following.

 Commercial success then came in the form of his third and fourth albums, Niente che non va and Faccio un casino.
-Both were #2 on Italian charts, with the latter certified two times Platinum and gained Coez a nomination for IMPALA’s European Album of the Year Award.
+Both were #2 on the Italian charts, with the latter certified Platinum twice and gaining Coez a nomination for IMPALA’s European Album of the Year Award.